Ashok172006/FullPotential/README.md

  * It receives Encoder Data and updates the current encoder readings (enc_data) with the new data.

 #### joycallback()->
  * The modeupbtn and modednbtn variables serve as indices in the d_arr array.
 As the index increases, the corresponding PWM (Pulse Width Modulation) value also increases.
-Essentially, the code adjusts the self.mode variable based on user interactions, incrementing or decrementing it to change the rover's speed.
+Essentially, the code adjusts the self.mode. variable based on user interactions, incrementing or decrementing it to change the rover's speed.
  * It is responsible for handling incoming messages on a specific topic.
 When a message is received, the callback function processes it, updates internal state and variables There are actually two modes to run a rover.
 One is Steering and other is Full Potential Depending the incoming message.